nshervt/ACMS-80770-Deep-Learning-with-Graphs/Projects/YihaoFang_GraphSAGE/README.md

 python3 GraphSAGE.py
 ```

-to train the GraphSGAE model and generate the PR curve.
+to train the GraphSGAE model and generate the plot of PR curve.